gbouteiller/astro-pocketbase/doc/src/content/docs/guides/schemas-and-types.md

 description: Astro PocketBase generates schemas and types for your collections
 ---

-Astro Pocketbase generates schemas and types for your collections
+Astro PocketBase generates schemas and types for your collections

 ## Generic type